-Please note: Due to the COVID-19 pandemic, all Ivy Tech buildings will be closed as of 5 p.m. on Friday, March 20 until further notice in an effort to keep our students and communities safe.
-This will impact any in-person services mentioned below, however, the College remains open and classes are still in session.
-All will be in a remote setting.
-More information below in the COVID-19 section.
+Please note: Due to the COVID-19 pandemic, all Ivy Tech buildings closed as of 5 p.m. on Friday, March 20 until further notice in an effort to keep our students and communities safe.
+This will impact any in-person services mentioned below, however, the College remains open and classes are still in session remotely.

 Click on the links below to be taken directly to the resources you are looking for.

 If you do not have access to WiFi at home to take your classes, Ivy Tech's downtown campus has WiFi that stretches into parking lots.
 This means, you will be able to drive to campus and stay in your vehicle to utilize the WiFi.

 The closer to the WiFi areas you are, the better the signal will be.
 Below are screenshots of where you can park near to get access in your car.